NilPointer-Software/bdfd-wiki/src/guides/introduction/beginning.md

 - Click on *"Dashboard"* in the selected bot and press on the *"+ Add free hosting time"* button.
 - Enter the indicated numbers and click *"Confirm"*.
 ### Method 2 - 140 Minutes
-- Click on *"Dashboard"* in the selected bot and press on the *"+ Add free hosting time"* button.
+- Press on *"Dashboard"* button in the selected bot and click on *"+ Watch ad for 90 minutes of free hosting time"*.
-- ### Method 3 - Premium
+### Method 3 - Premium
-You can host your Discord bot in the app by either watching free ads or purchasing [premium](../../premium/introduction.md).
+- Use [premium](../premium/introduction.md#purchasing-premium-points) points to get hosting time without ad.
+> If the bot is not online after these methods, then take a look at this page.
+[Why my bot is offline?](./resources/troubleshooting.html#the-bot-is-offline)